Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 - Key feature: Outstanding camera

-Samsung Galaxy Z Fold6 From AT&TSee Pricing Links to Att-promotions.comOverview:The Samsung Galaxy Z Fold7 offers a lot for the price tag.
-This unique phone has a 6.5-inch screen when folded, but opens up into an 8-inch touchscreen tablet.
-It will give you more usable screen space than almost any other standard smartphone, even those with large screens like the Samsung Galaxy S24.
-That means you can see what’s on your phone more easily, which is perfect for those with vision loss.
+Samsung Galaxy Z Fold6 From AT&TSee Pricing Links to Att-promotions.comOverview:The Samsung Galaxy Z Fold6 offers a lot for its substantial price tag.
+This phone will provide you with more usable screen space than almost any other standard smartphone, even those with large screens like the Samsung Galaxy S24.
+For seniors with vision loss, (or those who can never find their glasses), this translates into viewing ease without squinting, when you’re on your phone.

 Did You Know?
 Studies show that smartphone use can improve quality of life by making it easier to connect with family, friends, doctors, social media, shopping, and more.1

-One caveat of the Samsung Galaxy Z Fold7: It’s the most expensive phone on our list by a long shot at $1,999.
-Still, it may be worth splurging if you want a tablet-style phone.
-We recommend pairing the smartphone with an AT&T plan to get senior discounts and solid financing options (more on that later).
+One important caveat of note: At $1,899, the Samsung Galaxy Z Fold6 is by far the most expensive phone on our list, Still, it may be worth splurging if you want a tablet-style phone.
+We recommend pairing it with an AT&T plan to get senior discounts and solid financing options.

 » Another Senior-Friendly Tablet: Consumer Cellular GrandPad Review